aiidalab/aiidalab-on-azure/README.md

 - [First-Use Authentication](https://github.com/jupyterhub/firstuseauthenticator)

 The native authenticator is the default authenticator, it allows users to create their own user profile (which by default must be enabled by an admin user) and maintains its own user database.
-In general, we recommend to use the GitHub authenticator for public tutorials or workshops.
+For public tutorials and workshops, the GitHub authenticator is often a good choice.
 The first-use authenticator allows any user to sign up with any password and is **not recommended** for public deployments.

 ### GitHub Authentication

-In case you decide to use GitHub for authentication, please follow the [GitHub documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) to create a GitHub OAuth app and make sure to select _GitHub Authenticator_ when asked about authentication methods when creating the deployment directory.
+In case you decide to use GitHub for authentication, please follow the [GitHub documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) to create a GitHub OAuth app and select _GitHub Authenticator_ when asked about authentication methods when creating the deployment directory.

 The app name is of your choice, e.g., `Contoso-AiiDAlab`.
 The _Homepage URL_ should be the full URL to your deployment, e.g., `https://aiidalab.contoso.com`.